python-can-define-radio/sdr-course/classroom_activities/068-File-Sink.md

 You can also write files using GNU Radio.
-The concepts are the same as we've just discussed.
+The concepts are the same as we've just discussed in the previous exercise.
 Here's an example flowgraph.

 # File Sink